 - 13.Chaos engineering.
 Tools from this category allow us to test the app under different scenarios and patch holes before problems emerge.
 “Breaking things on purpose is preferable to be surprised when things break” as said by Mathias Lafeldt from Gremlin.

-- 14.Vulnerability management — these tools help identifying the holes in the security systems.
+- 14.Vulnerability management — these tools help identify the holes in the security systems.
 They classify weaknesses by the potential impact of malicious attacks taking advantage of them so that one can focus on fixing the most dangerous ones.
-Some of the tools might come with addons automatically fixing found bugs.
-This category is full of open source solutions, and here we can find the top 20.
+Some of the tools might come with add-ons that automatically fix found bugs.
+This category is full of open-source solutions, and here we can find the top 20.